-The District shall provide for technology protection measures that protect against Internet access by both adults and minors to visual depictions that are obscene, child pornography, or, with respect to use of the computers by students, harmful to students.
-The protective measures shall also include monitoring the online activities of students.
+The District provides for technology protection measures that protect against Internet access by both adults and minors to visual depictions that are obscene, child pornography, or with respect to use of the computers by students, harmful to students.
+The protective measures also include monitoring the online activities of students.